jorith88/vscode-webdav/README.md

 ```

 ## Password storage
 The first time you connect to a new remote endpoint this extension will ask for a username and password.
-This password will be stored (using the `keytar` library) in the system's keychain.
+These credentials will be stored in the system's keychain (using the `keytar` library).
 On macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.